 Effective learning takes place in an environment that is more conducive for both the teacher and the students.
-But the actions and/or actions of students, teachers and other factors sometimes breed an environment that is not suitable for effective teaching and learning within the classroom.
-In light of this, it is necessary for us to understand why students misbehave in our classrooms.
+But the actions and/or actions of students, teachers, and other factors sometimes breed an environment that is not suitable for effective teaching and learning within the classroom.
+In light of this, we must understand why students misbehave in our classrooms.
 This will help us improve our classroom management techniques.

 Student and teacher behaviors, as well as other environmental or societal issues, play an important role in effective learning in our classrooms.
 When any of these is negated, then achieving effective learning will be challenging for all stakeholders of education.

 To move forward, I think it is proper for you to understand the meaning of student misbehavior.
 This is necessary for you when putting your students’ behavior into context.

 Student misbehavior can be defined as a student’s action or interaction that disrupts or distracts the flow of the learning processes.
 That is any behavior that is inappropriate in the classroom can be termed as students’ misbehavior.